When is Gudi Padwa?

 - Chhatrapati Shivaji’s Win Over the Mughals: It was Chhatrapati Shivaji Maharaj who first realised Gudi Padwa importance and celebrated it.
 He did it after his win over the Mughals, symbolising new beginnings.

-Gudi Padwa Rituals / Puja Vidhi
+What are Gudi Padwa Rituals or Puja Vidhi?

 Every year, people in Maharashtra celebrate Gudi Padwa by carefully following all rituals.
 Let's look at the Puja Vidhi observed on the Gudipadva date.